-- Interest Rate Dependent Component, aimed at estimating the extent of future early repayments caused by changes in the interest rate curve; - Interest Rate Independent Component, aimed at estimating the extent of future early repayments caused by external factors independent of the interest rate curve; - Usage Overlay, aimed at capturing the phenomenon of customers exercising the implicit contractual option existing on fixed-rate loans.

-The calibration of these behavioural models is carried out taking into account the nature and characteristics of the underlying products.
+The united in tracing of early repayments.
+Interest Rate Dependent Component, aimed at estimating the extent of future early repayments caused by changes in the interest rate curve Interest that Dependent Component, aimed a estimating the extent of future early repayments caused by extendial tactors independent of the interest rate curve; Usage Overlay, aimed at capturing the phenomenon of customers exercising the implicit contractual option existing on fixed-rate loans (early repayment).
+The calibration related to the aforementioned behaviour models is carried out considering the nature and characteristics of the underlying products.
 The assumptions used, as well as the related calibrations, are subject to regular review and, if necessary, updated.

-The bank has also formalised the limits/thresholds within the Risk Appetite Framework approved by the Supervisory Board (after review by the other internal structures in charge, in particular the Risk Committee and ALCo).
-If the limits/thresholds are exceeded, immediate notification is provided to the managers of the divisions concerned, in order to promptly identify the causes and possible recovery measures.
-The table below shows the specific and average risk values at 31 December 2020.
+The bank has also formalised the limits/thresholds within the Risk Appetite Framework approved by the Supervisory Board (after review by the other internal structures in charge, in particular the Risk Committee).
+If the thresholds in question (limits/thresholds) are exceeded, immediate notification is provided to the managers of the divisions concerned, in order to promptly identify the causes and possible recovery measures.
+The table below shows the specific and average risk values at 31 December 2021.